vtex-apps/order-configuration/docs/README.md

 ### Step 4.
 Create a Schema named `main` at MasterData

 This step is required.
 The data entity used has to be `order_configuration` and the name of the schema has to be `main`.
 The schema should contain all the data that you added in the form above, otherwise the data will not be persisted.
+Also, it is necessary to have a field of type string named `clientId` in the schema.

 An example of schema to be persisted at MasterData, that is consistent with the data collected above: